Security alarm installation is a must for many businesses today as people make protecting their commercial property a

 Many people will have their premises extended or redecorated without giving a thought to the potential effect on previously installed security systems.

 An infrared sensor, for example, can be made worthless if walls or doors are altered, wired can be accidentally cut, camera lines of view broken.

 There is also the problem of having burglar alarm or other security system systems installed but only ever used irregularly.
 This not only increases the risk of an opportunistic break-in but also means that faults in the system are highly likely to go undetected for long periods of time.

 The wise will play on the safe side.
-After the expense of having a security alarm system installed it makes sense to ensure it is performing properly at all times.
+After the expense of having a security alarm system installed it makes sense to ensure it is performing correctly at all times.
 A properly maintained alarm system should work in the background, unnoticed, until the situation occurs when it is needed.

 The worst time to find out your security alarm system is not working properly is when you really need it, during a break-in.